rust-lang-de/rustbook-de/src/ch14-02-publishing-to-crates-io.md

 error: failed to publish to registry at https://crates.io

 Caused by:
-  the remote server responded with an error: missing or empty metadata fields: description, license.
-Please see https://doc.rust-lang.org/cargo/reference/manifest.html for how to upload metadata
+  the remote server responded with an error (status 400 Bad Request): missing or empty metadata fields: description, license.
+Please see https://doc.rust-lang.org/cargo/reference/manifest.html for more information on configuring these field
 ```

 Dies schlägt fehlt, weile einige wichtige Informationen fehlen: Eine